intel-unesp-mcp/wscad2016-short-course/README.md

 cat autovec.optrpt
 ```

-loop that do not auto vectorize
+Examples of loops that do not auto vectorize

 ```
 icc novec.c -o novec -vec-report=6 -g -O3